 - Duct tape

 It is important to use good quality bags for this activity since a leak or spill could get extremely messy.
-Use Ziploc or a similar quality brand that closes securely.
+Use a high quality brand that closes securely.
 You may even consider double-bagging these!

 How to Assemble Squishy Bags:

-- Dump the clear floral beads into a Ziploc bag
+- Dump the clear floral beads into a zip top bag

 - Squirt liquid watercolor into the bag.
 If you don’t have liquid watercolor, use food coloring.